corestoreio/caddy-esi/README.md

 ### Flip src to AJAX call after timeout (optional) (TODO)

 The basic tag with the attribute `timeout` waits for the src until the timeout occurs.
 After the timeout, the ESI processor converts the URI in the `src` attribute to an AJAX call in the frontend.
+The attribute `onerror="ajax"` must exists or feature is disabled.
 TODO: JS code of the template ...

 ```
 <esi:include src="https://micro.service/esi/foo" timeout="time.Duration" onerror="ajax"/>